Taiga Egoshi: Hanshin Tigers

-He first appeared as a pinch hitter on the 7th inning of the April 2 match against the Swallows, where he got hit by a wild pitch by Tetsuya Yamamoto.
+He first appeared as a pinch hitter on the 7th inning of the April 2 match against the Tokyo Yakult Swallows, where he got hit by a wild pitch by Tetsuya Yamamoto.
 He made it to the starting line up 3 days later, but still failed to record a hit.
-His first hit came from Baystar's Shoichi Ino on April 8, but he again went hitless on his next start which prompted management to take him off the active roster on April 13.
+His first hit came from Yokohama DeNA Baystars' Shoichi Ino on April 8, but he again went hitless on his next start which prompted management to take him off the active roster on April 13.
 Despite the demotion, he got his rhythm back in the farm games and was once again called up to the main squad on the 23rd.
-On his next start, he cracked a 3-run home run off Swallow's Yoshihisa Naruse on his first at-bat.
+On his next start, he cracked a 3-run home run off Swallows' Yoshihisa Naruse on his first at-bat.
 The home run - his first official one, helped Hanshin take two straight wins during an early season slump.
-“My first hit came at Koshien and I wanted to get my first home run at Koshien too,” he said, as he recalled connecting on Naruse’s 0-1 slider on a drive to left-center.
-“I swung at the first pitch but was a little tight, so I relaxed and had a nice compact swing on the second pitch.”